2 children die in Detroit fire; mom, 3 kids leap to safety

-DETROIT (AP) — A Christmas morning fire killed a 4-year-old and a 6-year-old at a home on Detroit’s east side and forced other family members to jump from second-floor window to escape, fire department officials said.
+DETROIT (AP) — A Christmas morning fire killed a 4-year-old and a 6-year-old at a home on Detroit’s east side and forced others to jump from a second-floor window to escape, fire department officials said.

 The Detroit Fire Department said the two children were found dead in a front living room of the two-story house.
 Three children and their mother were injured leaping from the upper-level window.

+“It’s definitely a Christmas tragedy,” said David Fornell, a deputy fire commissioner.
+“Just horrible.”

 The three injured children were aged 3, 8 and 10, and the mother was holding the 3-year-old in her arms when she jumped, officials said.
 The 8-year-old girl and the 10-year-old boy suffered third-degree burns.
+Fornell said the mother and the 3-year-old were not seriously injured.
 They were all taken to a hospital.

+Fornell said he believes the woman is the mother of all five children.

 A cause of the fire was not immediately known.
 An official described it as an “extensive fire throughout the house.”